martivo/armbian-orange-pi-5-ansible/README.md

 #Optional, reboot the SBC
 ```

-### Running ansible from another host to configure the SBC
+### Option 2: Running ansible from another host to configure the SBC
 ```
 #Install needed tools to use ansible and git
 sudo apt install -y git ansible